0xsch1zo/celeris/README.md

 ## Features
 - Quickly switch between sessions
-- Assemble your own workflows thanks to the modular design of the cli
+- Create pre-configured layouts with lua which grants a lot more freedom than a declarative config
 - Create layouts from git repos detected on the system
-- Configure layouts with lua which grants a lot more freedom than a declarative config
 - Use custom templates to apply a default configuration for all layouts
 - Integrate celeris into the tmux status bar
 - Quickly switch to the last loaded layout(is helpful for example to launch the last loaded layout whenever tmux opens)
+- Assemble your own workflows thanks to the modular design of the cli

 ## Requirements
 - luajit(if you have neovim you have it already)